Feature #5490

 Sub-task properties should not always override parent task properties.

-Updated by Sergey Startsev almost 10 years ago
+Updated by Sergey Startsev about 10 years ago

 +1